PeZzZzZz/benchmark/README.md

 Just generate some load on the system (needed to test some graph dev)

+The only dependence is python, no other needed to run the tests

 ```
 --download	Download 50Mo file from online.net
 --upload 	Upload octets to iperf server